humaffectneurolab/StabSim_Grit/README.md

 Overall, the analysis is consisted of two parts.
 If you need FC stability or similarity measures, you only have to run 1.
 Stabsim_Grit_FC.R!
 You can find more detailed explanations about the procedures in the manuscript.

+Code for analysis are written in R (4.2.1) and Python.

 **1. StabSim_Grit_FC.R**